Floffah/todo-actions/README.md

 Turn TODO comments inside source code into GitHub issues and closes them when they are gone.
 Runs on GitHub Actions.
 This project is hugely inspired by [0pdd](https://www.yegor256.com/2017/04/05/pdd-in-action.html).

+**Please note** i am not planning on pull requesting these changes to master unless anyone really wants me to. this fork is just to add 2 features for one of my projects

 ## Features

 - Turns TODO comments into GitHub issues.